testcontainers/testcontainers-go/docs/quickstart/gotest.md

 The `testcontainers.ContainerRequest` describes how the Docker container will look.

-* `Image` is the docker image the container starts from.
+* `Image` is the Docker image the container starts from.
-* `ExposedPorts` lists the ports to be exposed from the container
+* `ExposedPorts` lists the ports to be exposed from the container.
 * `WaitingFor` is a field you can use to validate when a container is ready.
 It is important to get this set because it helps to know when the container is ready to receive any traffic.
-In this, case we check for the logs we know come from Redis, telling us that it is ready to accept requests.
+In this case, we check for the logs we know come from Redis, telling us that it is ready to accept requests.

 When you use `ExposedPorts` you have to imagine yourself using `docker run -p